heroku/sdiff/README.md

 - Define the access function behaviour for clients and servers (lets people use other stuff than unauthenticated TCP for things)
 - use TCP_NODELAY only when diffing
+- have deletes delete entries that exist
+- allow for asynchronous update streams during diffing
 - and so on